KingOfMath/CS4160-BlockChain-Syscoin/README.md

 We divided it into 6 steps:

 ### 1)Pre check
-Before actually starting our transaction, we should pre-check our transaction states.
-We check if the transaction size is too small, if it is already in the mempool, if there exists any conflict with in-memory transactions, if all the inputs exist and meet standards and other conditions may reduce fee rate.
+Before actually starting our transaction, this part runs the policy checks on a given transaction, excluding any script checks.
+This pre-check looks up inputs, calculates fee rate, considers replacement, evaluates package limits.
+It checks if the transaction size is too small, if it is already in the mempool, if there exists any conflict with in-memory transactions, if all the inputs exist and meet standards and other conditions may reduce fee rate.

 ### 2)Policy Script Check
-This part checks input scripts and signatures, and check again against the current block tip's script verification.
-This is done last to help prevent CPU exhaustion denial-of-service attacks.
+This part runs the script checks using policy flags.
+As this can be slow, we should only invoke this on transactions that have otherwise passed policy checks.
 Check the has witness
 Check whether the script fits the requirement of the Syscoin input script